414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 Wow that removed a lot of arrows from the control flow graph...

-Instead of branching/jumping conditionally, we're using a different value for the arithmetic depending on the current character, using CMOV, or...
+Instead of branching/jumping conditionally, we're using a different value for the addition depending on the current character, using `cmove`, or...
-✨✨**conditional move**✨✨.
+✨✨**conditional move on equality**✨✨.

 The rules are: by default use zero, if we're on an 's', use 1, and if we're on a 'p', use -1.
 Then **always** add.